-Recovering from opioid addiction is a family affair.
+Recovering from opioid addiction after addiction treatment is a family affair.

 The role of the family and loved ones in the recovery process is vital.
-Dysfunctional relationships play a huge part in perpetuating a person’s downfall.
+Dysfunctional relationships play a huge part in perpetuating a person’s downfall and potential relapse.

 Like the crab that tries to escape the pot, no matter how hard someone tries, destructive relationships with others keep them in a continual cycle of recovery and relapse.